joffrey-bion/gradle-github-changelog/README.md

-# Github Changelog Generator (Gradle plugin)
+# GitHub Changelog Generator (Gradle plugin)

-Generates a changelog from Github issues and pull-requests.
+Generates a changelog from GitHub issues and pull-requests.